elizabethwhalen/CISC480-Spring-2022/README.md

 **expressWebServerExample** : Express-based developmental web server that connects to the expressAPIServer (hosted on DB team azure).
 Web development team, please look at this example.
   - Access via browser at http://cs-dev.ddns.net

 **expressWebServerExampleStandalone** : Express-based web server that connects directly to a developmental database scheme.
 Please disregard this example for your own team development.
+We are trying to phase out this design and have expressAPIServer and expressWebServerExample separated.

 ## Web Development Team
 - Folders???